egerhether/inf-ae/README.md

 The repository contains two runnable scripts `preprocess.py` and `main.py`.
 The former is responsible for creating necessary data file from RecBole preprocessed datasets, while the latter is performing training and inference on the ∞-AE model.
 Always run `preprocess.py` before running `main.py`.

+### Datasets
+- [Douban raw data](https://www.kaggle.com/datasets/fengzhujoey/douban-datasetratingreviewside-information); after downloading run `python data/douban/preprocess_movies_only.py` on the downloaded files to filter out anything not movie related.
+- [Amazon2018 raw data ("Magazine Subscriptions")](https://www.kaggle.com/datasets/fengzhujoey/douban-datasetratingreviewside-information); follow the data preprocessing instuctions of RecBole.
+- [Netflix](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data); follow the data preprocessing instructions of RecBole.
+- Steam, ML-{1, 10, 20}M; follow the date instructions of RecBole.

+These setps will allow provide you with `.inter`, `.item` files.

 ### Preprocessing

-`preprocess.py` takes two positional arguments: dataset and generalization approach.
+After downloading the datasets, we further preprocess them. `preprocess.py` takes two positional arguments: dataset and generalization approach.
 Dataset argument is required, while if generalization argument is omitted the preprocessing script will default to weak generalization approach.
 For example to preprocess `steam` dataset using strong generalization we run
 ```
 python preprocess.py steam strong
 ```